 Clinical trials are a vast domain of research with lots of areas and topics to explore.
-This series of blogs started with a general overview of the Clinical trials space “Clinical Trials And Their Evolution” followed by the next one “Clinical Trials: Profound Insight into Top 5 Therapeutic Areas” giving the details on specific topics such as therapeutics areas.
-In this blog, we give you insights into some more important aspects such as enrollments and recruiting status of the clinical trials.
+This series of blogs started with a general overview of the Clinical trials space “Clinical Trials And Their Evolution” followed by the next one “Clinical Trials: Profound Insight into Top 5 Therapeutic Areas” giving details on specific topics such as therapeutic areas.
+In this blog, we give you insights into some more important aspects, such as enrollments and recruiting status of the clinical trials.

 1. Percentage Enrollments in Therapeutic Areas